 Report Scope

-Report Features Description Market Value (2024) US$ 17.45 Billion Forecast Revenue (2034) US$ 40.93 Billion CAGR (2025-2034) 8.9% Base Year for Estimation 2024 Historic Period 2020-2023 Forecast Period 2025-2034 Report Coverage Revenue Forecast, Market Dynamics, COVID-19 Impact, Competitive Landscape, Recent Developments Segments Covered By Product Type (Biocides & Disinfectants, Personal Protective Equipment (PPE), Detection & Monitoring Equipment, Decontamination Systems, and Others), by Application (Agriculture, Healthcare, Food Industry, Defense & Military, and Others), By End-User (Government & Regulatory Bodies, Healthcare Institutions, Agricultural Sector, Research & Academia, and Private & Commercial Sectors) Regional Analysis North America – US, Canada; Europe – Germany, France, The UK, Spain, Italy, Russia, Netherlands, Rest of Europe; Asia Pacific – China, Japan, South Korea, India, Australia, New Zealand, Singapore, Thailand, Vietnam, Rest of APAC; Latin America – Brazil, Mexico, Rest of Latin America; Middle East & Africa – South Africa, Saudi Arabia, UAE, Rest of MEA Competitive Landscape 3M Company, BASF SE, DuPont de Nemours, Inc., Thermo Fisher Scientific Inc., EnviroTech Services, Inc., Lonza Group Ltd., Tetra Tech, Inc., Bayer AG, Ecolab Inc., Johns Hopkins University Applied Physics Laboratory, Agilent Technologies, Inc., Vetoquinol S.A., Merck & Co., Inc., Zymergen Inc., SAB Biotherapeutics, Inc., Scalable Solutions LLC, Schering-Plough Corporation (now part of Merck), Biochem Laboratories, Inc., Oxitec Ltd., Bio-Rad Laboratories, Inc., Inovio Pharmaceuticals, and Inc. Customization Scope Customization for segments, region/country-level will be provided.
+Report Features Description Market Value (2024) US$ 17.43 billion Forecast Revenue (2034) US$ 37.24 billion CAGR (2025-2034) 8.1% Base Year for Estimation 2024 Historic Period 2020-2023 Forecast Period 2025-2034 Report Coverage Revenue Forecast, Market Dynamics, COVID-19 Impact, Competitive Landscape, Recent Developments Segments Covered By Product Type (Biocides & Disinfectants, Personal Protective Equipment (PPE), Detection & Monitoring Equipment, Decontamination Systems, Others), By Application (Quarantine and Disease Surveillance, Bioterrorism and Biodefense, Lab Biosafety, Food Safety, Others), By End-User (Government & Regulatory Bodies, Healthcare Institutions, Agricultural Sector, Research & Academia, Private & Commercial Sectors) Regional Analysis North America – US, Canada; Europe – Germany, France, The UK, Spain, Italy, Russia, Netherlands, Rest of Europe; Asia Pacific – China, Japan, South Korea, India, Australia, New Zealand, Singapore, Thailand, Vietnam, Rest of APAC; Latin America – Brazil, Mexico, Rest of Latin America; Middle East & Africa – South Africa, Saudi Arabia, UAE, Rest of MEA Competitive Landscape BASF SE, Thermo Fisher Scientific Inc., 3M Company, DuPont de Nemours, Inc., Ecolab Inc., Lonza Group Ltd., Agilent Technologies, Inc., EnviroTech Services, Inc., Johns Hopkins Applied Physics Laboratory, Vetoquinol S.A., Merck & Co., Inc., Ginkgo Bioworks Holdings, Inc., Biochem Pharma, Oxitec Ltd., Bio-Rad Laboratories, Inc. Customization Scope Customization for segments, region/country-level will be provided.
 Moreover, additional customization can be done based on the requirements.
 Purchase Options We have three licenses to opt for: Single User License, Multi-User License (Up to 5 Users), Corporate Use License (Unlimited User and Printable PDF) -

 -